itbienvenu/TMS/BUSINESS_STRATEGY.md

 When pitching, highlight these technical differentiators:

-1.  **Offline-First Architecture:** Unlike competitors that crash when the internet dips, your **Avalonia Desktop App** and **POS Mobile App** are designed to keep working.
-This is critical for transport operations.
+1.  **Offline-First & Hardened Sync:** Unlike competitors that crash when the internet dips, your **Avalonia Desktop App** and **POS Mobile App** are designed to keep working.
+The POS app uses batched auditing to prevent fraud during outages.
-2.  **AI-Powered:** Most ticketing systems are dumb databases.
-Yours has an **AI Assistant** (configured in `ai-service`) that helps non-technical admins generate SQL reports just by asking questions.
-This lowers the barrier to entry for less tech-savvy managers.
+2.  **AI-Powered Support:** Most ticketing systems are dumb databases.
+Yours has an **AI Assistant** (powered by Google Gemini) that helps users find buses and helps Admins find data.
+This lowers the barrier to entry and reduces support costs.
-3.  **Real-Time Tracking:** You built a dedicated `tracking-service` using Redis & WebSockets.
-This isn't just a map; it's a fleet management tool.
+3.  **Real-Time Fleet Control:** You built a dedicated `tracking-service` using Redis & WebSockets.
+This isn't just a map; it's a fleet management tool that allows for dynamic **Bus Swapping** in case of breakdowns.

 ---